STATEMENT OF FAITH on sound doctrine and beliefs:

 Those who are spiritually "blind" are not accountable thus are blameless, which of course includes babies, (born and unborn) as well as, those who are mentally incompetent.

-"Blind" in the original Greek means physical or mental.
-(Tuphlos is the Greek) #5185 Strong's Conc.
+"Blind" in the original Greek means physical OR mental.
+(Tuphlos is the Greek) #5185 Strong's Concordance.

 Water baptism is for the disciple (Matthew 28:19) the believer, (Mark 16:16, Acts 18:18) and those who repent.
 (Acts 2:38)

 Obviously a baby can't repent from any sins they have not committed.
-"Original sin" is a man-made doctrine.
+"Original sin" is another man-made doctrine i.e. tradition.
 We are not born sinners (at some age only known to God), we become one.
 Infants are not yet believers nor disciples, obviously.

 Too many think they're saved because they were 'sprinkled' at a church service, which makes it an erroneous doctrine.
-"Dedication" is one thing and surely appropriate but that is not New Testament water baptism.
+"Dedication" is one thing but that is not New Testament water baptism.

 Water baptism does not save, as many teach trying to justify infant baptism.
 The thief on the cross was clearly NOT water baptized yet Jesus said that he would be with the Lord in paradise.
 No, we are saved by grace through faith (Ephesians 2:8) which Luther and other reformers taught i.e. grace alone.
 Infants don't have saving faith yet.
 The only way we become saved is by "believing in our heart" and "confessing Jesus is Lord" (Romans 10:9)